alfnielsen/vsc-base/vsc-organize-imports/README.md

 | groups                        | required | group[] | (See group description below)                        |

 The feature _removeUnusedImports_ has been remove, there was errors and performance problems with it.
-It will will hopefully come back in later versions.
+It will hopefully come back in later versions.

 ### Group options: